 To my surprise, he sat silent for long periods of time without being spoken to.
 (It’s just that he wasn’t bothered by it.)
 When I paid attention to it, people regularly got left out conversations for a long time.
 It’s just that I hadn’t noticed because I was busy worrying about me.

 Make a reality-check and pay attention to how others are treated in groups.
 Sometimes, it could be in your head that you’re more ignored than others.

 Do you meet people who are friendly at first but then seem to lose interest after a while?
 Perhaps you hang out for weeks or months, and then they stop returning your calls or are always “busy”.
 If you can relate to this, the issues are quite different from being ignored in early interaction like I’ve talked about so far.

-- Being too high- or low energy compared to your friend
+- You might be too high- or low energy compared to your friend

-- Talking about things your friend isn’t interested in
+- You might talk about things your friend isn’t interested in

 This is a broad subject.
-I’ll recommend you to read my article here on why people stop keeping in touch after a while.
+I’d recommend you to read my article here on why people stop keeping in touch after a while.